zavolanlab/mirflowz/docs/workflow/overview.md

 !!! info "isomiRs notation"

-    A sequence is considered to be an isomiR if it has a shift on either end, an indel and/or a mismtach on its sequence when compared to the canonical miRNA it maps and intersects with.
+    A sequence is considered to be an isomiR if it has a shift on either end, an indel and/or a mismatch on its sequence when compared to the canonical miRNA it maps and intersects with.

     _MIRFLOWZ_ employs an unambiguous notation to classify isomiRs using the